codefresh-io/argo-hub/workflows/heroku/versions/0.0.1/docs/heroku-deployer.md

 ### Inputs
 * HEROKU_SECRET (required) - The Kubernetes secret with the Heroku login details
-* HEROKY_API_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret with the Heroku api token.
+* HEROKU_API_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret with the Heroku api token.
 Default is 'token'
-* HEROKY_EMAIL_SECRET_KEY (optional) - The key in the Kubernetes secret with the Heroku login email.
+* HEROKU_EMAIL_SECRET_KEY (optional) - The key in the Kubernetes secret with the Heroku login email.
 Default is 'email'
 * APP_NAME (required) - Name of application
 * WORKING_DIRECTORY (optional) - Path to working directory within cloned repository.
 Default is '.'.
 * REPO_URL (required) - Git repo to be run containing sonar-project.properties.
 Key defaults to token.
 * GIT_TOKEN (optional) - the k8s secret name that contains a key named token with the git secret inside it
 * REPO (required) - Path to artifact where repository is to be cloned.

 ### Secrets
 * Heroku Secret - in order for this template to work a secret named `heroku-secret` must exist with heroku login details.